minahilbese25seecs/Drone-Application/README.md

 <br>**Team Collaboration**:<br>
 Team lead:Manal Faisal.<br>
-          This team member plays a vital role of forming the base of the drone's code.
+         This team member plays a vital role of forming the base of the drone's code. <br>
 Fatima Faisal: refining and correcting the final code.This team member is essential for rechecking the code and adding additional features to it in order to keep it updated.<br>